-Contact your state coeliac organisation or talk to a dietitian about recommended gluten-free recipe books.
-As a general rule, use new releases, as older books may contain outdated dietary information.
+Contact your state coeliac organisation or talk to a dietitian about recommended gluten free recipe books.
+As a general rule, use locally published new releases, as overseas publications and older books may contain incorrect or outdated dietary information.

 In some cases, you can change existing recipes for cakes and biscuits to make them gluten free.
 Because gluten is the ingredient in wheat that helps the cooked product to hold together, you will need to use some other types of binding agents.

 - Replace the role of gluten with xanthan gum or guar gum powders.
 (You will generally need approximately half a teaspoon for a family-sized cake and one tablespoon for bread).
 These products are available from some state Coeliac organisations, health-food stores and some supermarkets.
 Using gelatine and psyllium husk can also help.